 Measures to Control Cost-Push Inflation

-Most often governments intend to implement a deflationary fiscal policy such as higher taxes, lower spending etc. while central banks tend to increase the interest rates.
-Both the measures are expected to increase the cost of borrowing which is then likely to cut down consumer spending and investment.
+Most often governments intend to implement a deflationary fiscal policy such as higher taxes, lower spending, etc. while central banks tend to increase the interest rates.
+Both measures are expected to increase the cost of borrowing which is then likely to cut down consumer spending and investment.
 However, the problem with higher interest rates is that even though it is likely to reduce the inflation rate, it has the potential to result in a big fall in the GDP.

-As such, a better long term solution to cost-push inflation can be an implementation of improved supply-side policies that is expected to increase productivity.
+As such, a better long term solution to cost-push inflation can be an implementation of improved supply-side policies that are expected to increase productivity.
 However, the problem with this solution is that such policies are likely to take a long time to have any effect on the economy.

-This has been a guide to what is Cost Push Inflation.
-Here we discuss its effects along with 3 major causes for the increase in costs that generate Cost Push Inflation.
-We also discuss the measures to control Cost Push Inflation.
+This has been a guide to what is Cost-Push Inflation.
+Here we discuss its effects along with 3 major causes for the increase in costs that generate Cost-Push Inflation.
+We also discuss the measures to control Cost-Push Inflation.
 You can also go through our other suggested articles –